-Instore marketing & display: The role of graphic design and imagery
+Point-of-purchase marketing & display: The role of graphic design and visual content

-To convey a message, a mood or a ‘vibe’, point of sale vehicles create all kinds of signage or visual communications at the heart of the point of sale, the ultimate place for purchase decision.
-Brands know that graphics and imagery influence buying behaviour.
+To convey a message, a mood or a ‘vibe’, point of sale vehicles create all kinds of signage or visual content at the heart of the point of sale, the ultimate place for purchase decision.
+Brands know that graphic design and visual content influence buying behaviour and brand perception.
 Explanations with examples.

 1 400 words